Jelšovce

 Jelšovce (Nyitraegerszeg) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1326.

 Geography

 The village lies at an altitude of 146 metres and covers an area of 10.442 km2.
 It has a population of about 950 people.

+Population

 Ethnicity

-The village is approximately 88% Slovak, 11% Magyar and 1% Gypsy.
+The village is approximately 88% Slovak, 11% Magyar and 1% Romani.

 Facilities

 The village has a public library a gym and football pitch.